anonymous-sourcecode/Graph-Bert/README.md

 # Graph-Bert
-Source code of the "Graph-Bert: Only Attention is Needed for Learning Graph Representations" paper.
+Source code of paper "Graph-Bert: Only Attention is Needed for Learning Graph Representations".
 The paper is available at https://arxiv.org/abs/2001.05140